How does Catholic wedding in Italy work?

 But what can a Catholic wedding planner in Italy do for you?

 Well, certainly those who have embarked on a path of authentic christian faith know the Holy Scriptures, and therefore can, for example, advise you which readings you can have proclaimed during the liturgy of the word.

 The latter, if selected correctly and made to read by the right people, will give a very strong emphasis to the celebration.

-A Christian Catholic wedding planner will also be able to propose you to include typically Jewish gestures in the liturgy.
+A Christian Catholic wedding planner in Italy wee will also be able to propose you to include typically Jewish gestures in the liturgy.
 And you will say, what does Judaism have to do with it?

 Well, most of the texts in our Bible were written according to the inspiration of the wisdom and experience of the Jewish population.
 There is no doubt.

 Have you ever seen a Jewish wedding celebration?
 Ever seen a Chuppah?
 Well this is just an idea that we saw realized with our own eyes during a ceremony.

 We will be happy to hear your story and why you’re planning to celebrate a Catholic wedding in Italy!We will give you our assistance in letting you know all the paperwork needed in order to celebrate your catholic wedding here!